caseyamcl/Oauthsupport/README.md

 OAuth Support
 =============

+**!!
+NOTICE !!:** This package has been abandoned.
+The author recommends you use [league/oauth2-client](https://packagist.org/packages/league/oauth2-client) instead

+---

 An OAuth 2.0 client library (draft 10 / specification 1),
 forked from https://github.com/vznet/oauth_2.0_client_php,
 written by Charron Pierrick and Berejeb Anis